chankwanloong/GettingandCleaningData/CodeBook.md

 Description: Subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 ### average...
 Description: The average of the mean or standard deviation for each measurement.
-There are a total of 66 average variables.
+There are 66 of these average variables.

 averagetBodyAcc.mean...X
 averagetBodyAcc.mean...Y